Namor: 1930s, 1940s, and 1950s

 Namor starred in the Golden Age comic book Sub-Mariner, published quarterly, then thrice-yearly, and finally bimonthly, from issues #1–32 (Fall 1941–June 1949).
 A backup feature each issue starred the detective-superhero the Angel.
-Along with many other Timely characters, Namor disappeared a few years after the end of World War II and the decline in popularity of superhero comics.
-He briefly fought crime as a member of the post-war superhero team the All-Winners Squad, and, through a 1970s retcon, was given a history of having fought with the Allies during World War II in the superhero team the Invaders.
-Both of these super-groups were built around the core of Namor, Captain America, and the original Human Torch.
+Along with many other Timely characters, Namor disappeared a few years into the aftermath of World War II due to the decline in popularity of superhero comics.
+He briefly fought crime as a member of the post-war superhero team the All-Winners Squad, built around the core of Namor, Captain America, and the original Human Torch.
 The Sub-Mariner experienced a brief revival in the mid-1950s at Atlas Comics, the 1950s iteration of Marvel.
 Along with Captain America and the original Human Torch, he was revived in Young Men #24.
 Soon afterward, Sub-Mariner was revived with issues #33–42 (April 1954 – Oct.
 1955).
 During this time, Namora had her own spin-off series.
 A planned live-action television program starring Namor did not appear and the revival of the comic book series was cancelled a second time.